 Why choose our Educational Studies: Early Childhood Development degree?

-Saint Leo’s BA in Educational Studies with specialization in Early Childhood Development and Education prepares graduates with conceptual and practical skills needed to design, implement, and evaluate educational experiences in traditional contexts and a variety of other environments.
+Saint Leo’s BA in Educational Studies specialization in Early Childhood Development and Education degree prepares graduates with conceptual and practical skills needed to design, implement, and evaluate educational experiences in traditional contexts within a variety of other environments.
 The primary goal of this program is to provide a curriculum for graduates to make a positive impact on learning environments and outcomes for both children and adult learners.

 This hands-on program prepares individuals who want to deepen their understanding of the learning and teaching processes, yet may choose to seek careers in non-traditional education settings that do not require state licensure.
 Graduates will have the ability to effectively work with children, parents, families, and communities in a variety of settings.